 “Sometimes you have people who say, ‘I’ve been voting here all my life, and I’m not gonna leave,’” she said.

 “If you don’t vote in the correct spot, a lot of times your vote doesn’t count,” Sharon says.
 This is not something you’re supposed to tell the voter, though.
 In a sort-of weird nihilistic twist, it is apparently every voter’s right to vote inappropriately, thereby nullifying their own ballot.

 Votes cast this way are done by affidavit ballot.
 The paper affidavit ballot goes in an envelope, which goes in an even bigger envelope with a big letter “A” stamped on it, presumably for “affidavit” and not intended as a scarlet letter implying voters should be ashamed for voting in this fashion.
-While the voter is voting and putting the ballot into the Russian–nesting doll envelope system, the poll inspectors have to notate the fact someone voted with an affidavit on yet another blank form called the “challenge report,” where you handwrite the voter’s name and address and indicate via yet another lettered code, A through E, the reason they had to vote affidavit.
+While the voter is putting the ballot into the Russian–nesting doll envelope system, the inspectors have to note the fact someone voted with an affidavit on yet another blank form called the “challenge report,” where you write the voter’s name and address and indicate via yet another lettered code, A through E, the reason they had to vote affidavit.

 Envelopes, codes, forms.

 If all of the lever machines go haywire or break, an increasing likelihood as they advance in age, then voters have to cast their votes by emergency paper ballots.
 The ballots go into a cardboard box, which also holds the paper produced by the ballot marking devices.
 If voters make a mistake on any ballot they’re allowed up to two more retries.
 Their goof ballots are marked “Void” and then consigned to the “VOID” envelope.

 We’re at the two-hour mark in the class at this point, and while I’d initially laughed at the idea of the 25-question open book test, I’m now starting to get a little worried.